4.6 Access to quality services

 Housing

-As mentioned on the website of the Ministry of the Environment entitled Housing, ‘a well-functioning housing sector promotes the opportunities of all people to lead a good life and have a home that meets their needs in varying life situations.
+As mentioned on the Ministry of the Environment’s website entitled Housing, ‘a well-functioning housing sector promotes the opportunities of all people to lead a good life and have a home that meets their needs in varying life situations.
 The aim of the ministry is to ensure an adequate supply of different types of housing options on the housing market, steer the construction industry and housing into a direction that is environmentally sustainable, and enhance the opportunities of residents to influence their housing conditions.’
-As said in the Government Programme, the key objective of the Government’s housing policy is to promote the functioning of the housing market.
-A well-functioning housing market enables everyone to live the best possible life in an affordable home of their choice.
+In the Government Programme (2024–2027), the key objective of the

 Social services